Unit 2 Ferry Wharf

 What are the next steps in the interview process?

-As the first impressions really matter, make sure that you won’t put off interviewers by some basic mistakes.
+As first impressions matter, make sure that you won’t put off interviewers with some basic mistakes.

-A few remarks on the beginning of the interview:
+A few remarks at the beginning of the interview:

 During the interview: